ianlaiky/SC1015---Movie-Popularity/README.md

 * Random forest and Multivariate linear regression did give most similar accuracy, however linear regression accuracy was most similar in train and test.
 * The moderately accurate score our models gave may be attributed to movies not releasing their budget and revenue information, thus our original 140k rows of data has been reduced to 2747 rows.
 The smaller dataset may have influenced the accuracy of our models.

 ## Project Takeaway

 ### What did we learn?

 #### New Models

+Exploring other types of models such as

 * Random Forest Regression
 * XGBoost